The Story of Frank Zappa’s First Solo Album, ‘Lumpy Gravy’

 Frank Zappa is often regarded as one of the most brilliant, idiosyncratic musicians in rock music.
 But looking back at his eclectic, monstrous body of work as a composer, guitarist, vocalist and bandleader, Zappa really wasn't a "rock" musician.
 That fact is cemented on Lumpy Gravy, Zappa's first solo album, which was officially released in May 1968.

-Taken on its own, Lumpy Gravy makes very little sense — either musically or lyrically — but that lack of logic and coherence is its most brilliant virtue.
-Building on the chaotic template he established on his first two albums with the Mothers of Invention (particularly their debut, 1966′s Freak Out), Lumpy Gravy is an avant-garde masterpiece.
+Taken on its own, Lumpy Gravy makes little sense -- musically or lyrically -- but its lack of logic and coherence is its most brilliant virtue.
+Building on the chaotic template he established on his first two albums with the Mothers of Invention (especially their debut, 1966's Freak Out), Lumpy Gravy turned out to be an avant-garde masterpiece.

 "Most studio players get paid by the whole note, by the pound for chordal backgrounds for singers." said Zappa in a 1983 interview with Mix.
 They don't want to sweat.
 I mean, the hardest thing in Lumpy Gravy was this one section where everybody had to play in 5/8.
 In 1966 when that session took place, you never saw anybody hand you a piece of music in 5/8.
 It just wasn't done.
 But with the proper amount of rehearsal, there are guys who can play the stuff."

-Lumpy Gravy certainly had a sizable influence, both on rock and avant-garde: Captain Beefheart‘s Trout Mask Replica, released one year later, takes a similarly chaotic approach.
+Lumpy Gravy had a sizable influence on both rock and avant-garde artists over the years: Captain Beefheart's Trout Mask Replica, released only one year later, takes a similarly chaotic approach.
 But equally telling is that Zappa himself regarded it as one of his masterworks.